-- (1) access my home page, - (2) access either a hardcopy or electronic version of the text (you do NOT need any computer homework access codes of any kind), - (3) open PDF documents, and - (4) access Zoom meeting software (the free version is sufficient)
+(1) access my home page,

-you have all the electronic support you'll need.
+(2) access either a hardcopy or electronic version of the text (you do NOT need any computer homework access codes of any kind), you have all the electronic support you'll need.
 If you cannot obtain all four of these, you're not likely to succeed.